thekeenant/quest-v2/README.md

 # Quest
-A stupid simple SQL database library for Java that takes advantage of the awesome functional features found in Java 8.
+A simple SQL database library for Java that takes advantage of the awesome functional features found in Java 8.
+It is designed to be:

+* **Efficient**: Quest is a light-weight abstraction of JDBC that isn't too complex.
+* **Concise**: With a single line you can perform complex operations on a database, taking advantage of Java 8's `Stream`, and functional programming features.
+* **Powerful**: Quest doesn't limit you, you can still do anything you want with your database, even if that means writing raw SQL queries!
+* **Familiar**: Operations in Java using Quest resemble SQL to some degree.
+* **Safe**: It is easy to make Quest do precisely what you want.
+Any exceptions you may encounter with Quest are designed to be easily handled and resolved.

 With Quest you can...
 * Select, insert, delete and update rows in SQL databases (SQLite, MySQL tested).